 I have done my eyebrows for years.
 No one can tell I do not get them done at the salon.
 Just go to your local beauty supply store have someone working there help you find the right wax, strips, and applicator sticks, for your eyebrows.
 Get all your supplies ready in front of a mirror.
 Wear tight head band to pull all your hair back off your face.
 Make sure you have something not valuable you can place the wax jar and supplies on. (you do not want to spill wax on anything valuable, bkz you will have a hard time removing it.
 With an eyebrow pencil mark the section of hair you would like to remove (once you get the hang of it you won't need to pencil).
 NEVER over heat the wax in the microwave (mine takes 40 seconds to heat up and it's still very hot), you could burn yourself badly.
 You just want the top of the stick you place in the wax to be covered with wax.

 Thank You for the great tips, I will be trying these.

 Hi I am a beauty therapist from the Gold Coast, Australia.
 Buy a good quality wax from a beauty supplies shop.
 Melt wax and use a very small amount on your brows and tilt your head back slightly.
 It might take a few goes - but you should be able to get it right eventually. whatever you do don't shave or use electric trimmers on them.
-If you can afford it, have it done professionally once more and as soon as hair grows back, wax it at home so you don't lose the shape of them.
-Use an aloe vera gel or even a cold compress after will help to soothe - unfortunately you will still have redness for a hour or so.
-Hope this helps!!
-From Brooke.

 I get the wax that can be melted in the microwave for about a minute, It's quick and less messy.
 I purchased it at the beauty supply store.